 - The Geography Department does not offer admission in the Spring (January).

 - Applicants are required to list the faculty they have contacted or expect to contact concerning their application, as well as the faculty in the department whose research is of particular interest.
-Students should also self-report their GRE and TOEFL scores, and calculate and report their undergraduate grade point average for all coursework after the first two years.
+Students should also self-report their TOEFL scores, if applicable, and calculate and report their undergraduate grade point average for all coursework after the first two years.